Joseph Lykken: Research

+wormhole teleportation, using a Google Sycamore quantum processor.

 Professional activities

 Lykken is a former member and subpanel chair of the High Energy Physics Advisory Panel, which advises the United States Department of Energy and the National Science Foundation.
 He was a Trustee of the Aspen Center for Physics in Aspen, Colorado.
 He is a Fellow of the American Physical Society (APS) and the American Association for the Advancement of Science (AAAS), and is former chair of the APS Division of Particles and Fields.